Best OTC Hearing Aids (2026)

 Best for Each Use Case

 NCOA's, HearingTracker's, and SeniorLiving's top premium pick.
 Micro receiver-in-canal design, Bluetooth LE Audio with Auracast, AutoFocus speech-enhancement technology, and a 24-hour rechargeable battery.
 The differentiator is support: a 100-day risk-free trial and three years of virtual follow-up care from licensed audiologists, available seven days a week — care no earbud-style device offers.
-Sold direct (Jabra Enhance); not on Amazon. [src1, src2, src5]
+Now listed on Amazon (~$1,995) as well as direct from Jabra Enhance. [src1, src2, src5]

 HearingTracker ranks it #1 OTC overall, and HearAdvisor's lab gave it an A SoundGrade with a 3.6/5 speech-in-noise score — top 2% of all OTC devices tested, "for a fraction of the cost of premium prescription devices."
 Self-fitting RIC with audiogram-based programming, Bluetooth streaming, VOCCLEAR speech-clarity processing, 22 tinnitus-masking sounds, and licensed-audiologist app access.
-Sold direct (ELEHEAR). [src2, src4]
+Available on Amazon (~$599) and direct from ELEHEAR. [src2, src4]

 Apple's FDA-authorized Hearing Aid feature turns AirPods Pro into a clinical-grade hearing aid: set it up from an audiogram in the iPhone Health app.
 HearAdvisor rates the tuned hearing performance above the OTC average.
 The catch is ~8-10 hour battery (part-day, situational use) and that it leans on the Apple ecosystem.
 Unbeatable for someone who wants to try hearing support discreetly without a dedicated device. [src2, src5]